philterd/philter/README.md

 You can also access the UI at https://localhost:8080.
 The default credentials are `admin` / `admin`.

 Interactive API documentation (Swagger UI) is available at https://localhost:8080/swagger-ui/index.html.

+Philter uses a built-in in-memory cache by default and can be configured to use a shared Valkey/Redis cache for distributed deployments.
+See [Caching](https://philterd.github.io/philter/caching/) in the user documentation.

 ## License